Jasper-Yan/Jasper-Yan/README.md

 ## Hi there 👋
-✨ I'm Dong Yan, a Ph.D. student at the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences.
+✨ I'm Dong Yan ✦ 颜冬, a Ph.D. student at the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences.

-🎓 I'm supervised by [Tieniu Tan](https://ia.cas.cn/rcdw/jcqn/202404/t20240422_7129881.html) and [Tim Liang](https://liangjian.xyz/).
+🎓 I'm supervised by [Tieniu Tan](https://ia.cas.cn/rcdw/jcqn/202404/t20240422_7129881.html) and [Jian Liang](https://liangjian.xyz/).

 🔭 My research focuses on unsupervised reasoning and trustworthy AI.